ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).

   The KDC MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the group.
 The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available node identifiers").
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available individual keying material").

 ### Updating Authentication Credentials